 - If one centipede in your home is one centipede too many, you should be concerned.
 These creatures are just about as disgusting to look at as any critter you’ll find invading your home.
 For some people, the sight of them can instill an immediate sense of panic.
 If this is you, you should probably be concerned.

 - Centipedes can bite.
 It is quite rare, but they can do it.
 These pests are no more toxic to most humans than a house spider.
 There are some people, however, who experience severe pain when bitten.
 If you know yourself to be one of those people, you should be concerned.

-Those centipedes may not concern you, but they could be a warning of something you should be concerned about.
-If centipedes are getting into your home, you may have some rot issues and water problems that need to be addressed.
-These creatures like moisture and will often find a way into a home through areas where moisture has caused wood to rot.
+- If centipedes are getting into your home, you may have some rot issues and water problems that need to be addressed.
+These creatures like moisture and will often find a way into a home through areas where moisture has caused the wood to rot.

 Are you concerned about a basement full of centipedes?
 The pest experts here at Russell’s Pest Control can give you a hand with that problem and help you assess entry points that are allowing these pests to get in.
 Effective pest control isn’t just a quality of life upgrade, it is essential to protecting your home’s equity and your family’s health.
-Get plugged in today, with a call to Russell’s Pest Control.
+Contact us today to get expert advice or to schedule an inspection!

 Are Centipedes Dangerous? in Knoxville TN